JasonBock/Rocks/docs/Overview.md

 }
 ```

-Since `Action` and `Func` do not support `ref` and `out`, you have to declare the callback method yourself, but with local functions this is straightforward to do.
+Since the `Action` and `Func` delegate types do not support `ref` and `out`, you have to declare the callback method yourself, but with local functions this is straightforward to do.
 You can use any method declaration technique you'd like - the callback method just needs to match the signature of the target method.

 `in` parameters do not require any special handling as Rocks doesn't change the value of parameters. `ref readonly` also work in Rocks and require no extra work on your behalf.
 You can return your own values from methods if you want, and Rocks handles the requirement of having a field available to return by reference.

 ### Mocking Properties

-Mocking properties is a breeze in Rocks. `Getters()` and `Setters()` extension methods are generated for you that are available from the `Properties()` extension method:
+Mocking properties is a breeze in Rocks. `Getters`, `Setters`, and/or `Initializers` properties are generated for you off of the `Properties` property:

 ```csharp
 public interface IHaveAProperty